History Files Nav bar

 c.1183 - 1100 BC

 Maeonia becomes a Heraclid post-Mycenaean, Ionic colony after the defeat of Troy.
-It is unclear whether the new masters are part of the Ionian League or not, but it seems that Omphale still rules for a time (perhaps as a vassal?).
+It is unclear whether the new masters are part of the Ionian League, but it seems that Omphale still rules for a time (perhaps as a vassal?).

-Following the collapse of Mycenaean civilisation in Greece by c.1140 BC, it seems that the Mycenaean settlers in Maeonia either take over or re-found the kingdom.
+Following the collapse of Mycenaean civilisation in Greece by around 1140 BC, it seems that the Mycenaean settlers in Maeonia either take over the kingdom, or replace it with one of their own in the same region.

 Heraclid Kings of Maeonia / Lydia (Tylonids)

-Following the Mycenaean conquest of Troy, the descendants of semi-legendary Heracles eventually seem to have established the capital at Hyde.
+Following the Mycenaean conquest of Troy, the descendants of semi-legendary Heracles eventually seem to have established the capital at Hyde (perhaps the name of the region in which Sardis was located).
 They were bordered by the Ionian League of city states to the west and Phrygia to the north-east.
 At some point up to the reign of Gyges in circa 685 BC Maeonia became Lydia after the last king of the previous dynasty.
 The change in the kingdom's name supports a level of social change in the region which could include the replacement of a Maeonian royal house for a Mycenaean one, or perhaps the Heraclids for the later Mermnads.

-Lydian warriors were famous archers by the sixth century BC who were known by the Israelites (Jeremiah 46:9) , and despite the Greek influences, their language remained Lydian, an Indo-European language related to Hittite, which finally became extinct during the first century BC.
+Lydian warriors were famous archers by the sixth century BC who were known by the Judeans (Jeremiah 46:9).
+In fact the early Israelites even claimed to have an ancestor figure named Lud who was the founder of the Lydians.
+The fact that the language of the Lydians can clearly be traced renders this claim an empty one.
+Despite the Greek influences, their language remained Lydian, an Indo-European language which was related to Luwian and Hittite, which finally became extinct during the first century BC.

 c.1183 BC